-I design new equipment for manufacturers.
-For the past 40 years, I have designed products that consume significant current.
+For the past 40 years, I have designed products that consume, produce, or measure significant current.
 These products are used on high voltage power mains and low voltage systems.
-I also designed (and was responsible for production of) automotive gauges and test equipment, including instrumentation (meters) in products marketed by national firms.
+I also designed (and was responsible for production of) vehicle gauges and test equipment, including instrumentation (meters) in products marketed by many national names.
+Our customers included Snap On, Mac Tools, Sears, and others.
 You can skip all the technical stuff in the beginning, and just move on to battery wiring or to trunk mounted battery.

-All conductors have some resistance to electrical current flow.
+All conductors have resistance to electrical current flow.
 Resistance in conductors and connections is actually the ONLY thing that limits current flow through wires.
-Conductor resistance causes voltage drop along the wire's length, and the current through that resistance, and the resulting voltage drop across that resistance, causes heat.
+Conductor resistance causes voltage drop along the wire's length.
+Current through that resistance, and the resulting voltage drop across that resistance, causes heat.
+It also wastes power.
 Resistance, voltage drop, heating, and current are all closely tied together with unbreakable electrical rules.
 (There is something else that limits current, reactance.
 Reactance is like resistance, but reactance limits current without heating.
 Reactance only applies to rapidly changing currents.
 Steady currents ware not affected by reactances.)

 To keep things simple, let's consider steady slowly-changing loads like sensors, starters, lights, and other slowly-changing or steady dc loads.
 In the context of steady or slowly-changing direct current systems, we can ignore reactances.
 (We cannot always ignore reactances when dealing with sharp pulses or rapidly changing voltages, such as pulsed fuel injectors or ignition system pulses.)

 This means in DC systems such as automotive wiring, or in normal home powerline frequency AC circuits, we have two things to worry about: